 Literacy for All Program

-Ratner Montessori is excited to launch The Samuel H. and Maria Miller Literacy for All program, a reading intervention program that is focused on developing strong readers in terms of phonemic awareness, fluency, and reading comprehension.
-With support from the Samuel H. and Maria Miller Foundation, we will be rolling out this comprehensive reading intervention program over the next four years.
+The Samuel H. and Maria Miller Literacy for All program is a reading intervention program at Ratner Montessori School that is focused on developing strong readers in terms of phonemic awareness, fluency, and reading comprehension.
 Utilizing the Wilson Reading System, we have initiated a new reading curriculum that integrates within our Montessori curriculum and coupled it with Mindfulness to help develop executive functioning skills.
+The development of this program was generously funded by a four-year grant from the Samuel H. and Maria Miller Foundation.

 What is Wilson Reading?